2012 Concord Graduate, Juris Doctor

 After nine years of administrative legal support, June decided that she wanted more for herself and, importantly, her young children.
 “I am a mom who drives a minivan and my goal was to provide a better life for my children.”

 “I did research on accredited and non-accredited schools and there was just no way raising two kids, having a full-time job that I could enroll in a traditional school and afford it,” says June.

 She chose Concord Law School.
 “Concord by far had the convenience, technology, and affordability that would make it feasible for me to get a law degree.
 Law School is extremely challenging.
 It is not for everybody but Concord gives you the opportunity to achieve your potential.”

 According to June, she relied most on her mother, father and sisters to help with her young boys, who were 7 and 2 when she started at Concord.
 Her employer was also very supportive, as well.

 “Going to law school is not a one person journey.
 You take your whole family and friends with you.”

 Today, June is a newlywed, who remarried this past Valentine’s Day, and her two boys are now 14 and 10.
 She graduated from Concord Law School with a Juris Doctor degree in 2012 and went on to pass the California State Bar Exam.

-Currently, June is a senior associate with Rynn and Janowsky—the same law firm she started at as a receptionist.
+Currently, June is a partner with Rynn and Janowsky—the same law firm she started at as a receptionist.
 Her practice areas include employment, business, commercial and agricultural law.